Cognitive | Fluid Intelligence

 IQ is not a fixed biological trait

 IQ scores are significantly influenced by education, nutrition, sleep, test anxiety, familiarity with the test format, and socioeconomic factors.
-Scores are somewhat stable across adulthood but can change with major environmental shifts — for better or worse.
+Scores are somewhat stable across adulthood but can change with major environmental shifts - For better or worse.
 This test provides an estimation, not a diagnosis of cognitive ability.

 2